Safety, Response, and Reporting Policy (Clery)

 Campus Security Authority (CSA)

-AA/EO (Title IX) Office
+Office of Equal Opportunity (Title IX) Office

 c.
 Although the University strongly encourages all members of the University community to report crime to law enforcement, it is the victim’s choice whether or not to make such a report and the victim has the right to decline involvement with the police or other campus official.
 The University will assist any victim with notifying the police if they so desire.